Skip to main content

 Note that every time a request is received or client call is done, a new span is started.
 So we have:

-• One span for the request received by the test-composer
+• One span for the request received by the test-gateway

 • One span for the client call to test-service